-Consequences of termination or expiry of this Contract

-The termination or expiry of this Contract does not affect those rights of each Party which:
+Accrued rights: The termination or expiry of this Contract does not affect any rights of a Party which:

-accrued prior to the time of termination or End Date, or
+accrued prior to the End Date, or

-relate to any breach or failure to perform an obligation under this Contract that arose prior to the time of termination or End Date.
+relate to any breach of this Contract that arose prior to the End Date.

-If this Contract is terminated the Buyer:
+Buyer’s rights: If this Contract is terminated the Buyer:

 will only be liable to pay Charges that were due for Services delivered before the effective date of termination, and

-may recover from the Supplier or set off against sums due to the Supplier, any Charges paid in advance that have not been incurred.
+may recover from the Supplier or set off against sums due to the Supplier, any Charges paid in advance for Services or Deliverables that have not been provided.

-Handing over the Services on termination or expiry of this Contract
+Handing over the Services:

-The Supplier will, within 10 Business Days of the End Date, provide all reasonable assistance and cooperation necessary to facilitate a smooth handover of the Services to the Buyer or any person appointed by the Buyer.
+The Supplier will provide all reasonable assistance and cooperation necessary to facilitate a smooth handover of the Services to the Buyer or any person appointed by the Buyer during the term of this Contract and for a period of 10 Business Days after the End Date.

-If the Parties agree, the Supplier will provide additional assistance to support any replacement supplier to deliver the Services.
-This support may be for a period of up to 3 months from the date of termination and at a reasonable fee to be agreed between the Parties, based on the Fees and Expenses stated in this Contract.
+If required by the Buyer, the Supplier will provide additional assistance to support any replacement supplier to deliver the Services, for a period of up to 3 months from the End Date at a reasonable fee to be agreed between the Parties, based on the Charges.

 Intellectual Property Rights

-Ownership of Intellectual Property Rights
+Ownership of Intellectual Property Rights:

-Pre-existing Intellectual Property Rights remain the property of their current owner.
+Pre-existing Intellectual Property Rights remain the property of their owner.

-New Intellectual Property Rights in the Deliverables become the property of the Buyer when they are created.
+New Intellectual Property Rights in the Deliverables become the property of the Buyer when they are created, and the Supplier agrees to do all things necessary to give effect to this clause 12.1(b).

-The Supplier grants to the Buyer a perpetual, non-exclusive, worldwide and royalty-free licence to use, for any purpose, all Intellectual Property Rights in the Deliverables that are not owned by the Buyer.
+The Supplier grants to the Buyer (as the Crown) a perpetual, non-exclusive, worldwide, transferable, sub-licensable and royalty-free licence to use, for any purpose, all Intellectual Property Rights in the Deliverables that are not owned by the Buyer.
 This licence includes the right to use, copy, modify and distribute the Deliverables.

-Supplier indemnity

-The Supplier warrants that it is legally entitled to do the things stated in clause 12.3 with the Intellectual Property Rights in the Deliverables.
+Supplier warranties: The Supplier warrants that:

+it is legally entitled to grant the licence in clause 12.1(c), and

-The Supplier warrants that Pre-existing and New Intellectual Property Rights provided by the Supplier and incorporated in the Services and Deliverables do not infringe the Intellectual Property Rights of any third party.
+the Crown’s use of anything provided by the Supplier and incorporated in the Services and Deliverables will not infringe the rights, including Intellectual Property Rights, of any third party.

-The Supplier indemnifies the Buyer in respect of any expenses, damage or liability incurred by the Buyer in connection with any third party claim that the delivery of the Services or Deliverables to the Buyer or the Buyer's use of them, infringes a third party's rights.
+Supplier indemnity: The Supplier indemnifies the Buyer (as the Crown) in respect of any expenses, damage or liability incurred by the Buyer in connection with any third party claim that the delivery of the Services or Deliverables to the Buyer, or the Buyer's use of them, infringes a third party's rights.
 This indemnity is not subject to any limitation or cap on liability that may be stated elsewhere in this Contract.

 Confidential Information

-Protection of Confidential Information

-Each Party confirms that it has adequate security measures to safeguard the other Party's Confidential Information from unauthorised access or use by third parties, and that it will not use or disclose the other Party's Confidential Information to any person or organisation other than:
+Protection of Confidential Information: Each Party confirms that it has adequate security measures to safeguard the other Party's Confidential Information from unauthorised access or use by third parties, and that it will not use or disclose the other Party's Confidential Information to any person or organisation other than:

-to the extent that use or disclosure is necessary for the purposes of providing the Deliverables or Services or in the case of the Buyer using the Deliverables or Services
+to the extent that use or disclosure is necessary for the purposes of providing the Deliverables or Services or, in the case of the Buyer, using the Deliverables or Services

 if the other Party gives prior written approval to the use or disclosure if the use or disclosure is required by law (including under the Official Information Act 1982), Ministers or parliamentary convention, or

-in relation to disclosure, if the information has already become public, other than through a breach of the obligation of confidentiality by one of the Parties.
+if the information has already become public, other than through a breach of the obligation of confidentiality by one of the Parties.

-Obligation to inform staff

-Each Party will ensure that its Personnel:
+Obligation to inform staff: Each Party will ensure that its Personnel:

 are aware of the confidentiality obligations in this Contract, and